eo2cube/odcr/README.md

 [![Package dependencies](https://tinyverse.netlify.com/badge/odcr)](https://CRAN.R-project.org/package=odcr)
 <!-- badges: end -->

-`odcr` is an R package that serves as an interface to the *Open Data Cube*.
+`odcr` is an R package that serves as a simple interface to the *Open Data Cube*.
 As such, it facilitates interaction with an *Open Data Cube* instance to access, query, list and load data as a native `xarray`-equivalent class.
 It implements basic methods to subset/index, plot and execute basic arithmetic operations on data and convert to native spatial raster classes such as `stars` or `raster`.

 ## Features (in development)